Martin-Stankard/ollama-driven-roleplaying/README.md

 docker-compose up --build

 TODO:
+- I don't see any tabs, debug: "You now have a tab interface: the "database" tab shows all your buttons, and the "start up" tab streams unit test results to a chat window.
+Unit tests are run and streamed every time you switch to the "start up" tab.
 - debug mongo
 - add tabs, as db tab
     -- Rpg Chat Tab ...I guess dream sheet is a sequence of events spelled out in the rpgconfig then into a loop, defined same place.